DharaneshSP/Tic-Tac-Toe/README.md

 - Player 2 (usually 'O') takes the next turn by clicking on an empty cell.
 - The starting values X or O can be changed before starting the game by clicking the values either side of the restart button.
 - Players continue taking turns until a player wins or the game ends in a draw.
-- After the game ends, players can click the "Reset" button to start a new game.
+- After the game ends, players can click the "Restart" button to start a new game.